KolosalAI/kolosal-server/docs/SYSTEM_MONITORING.md

 - `gpus` array will be empty
 - GPU-related summary fields will be `null`

+### Completion Monitoring

+The completion monitoring system tracks all inference requests in real-time:

+**Automatic Tracking**: All completion requests (both `/v1/completions` and `/v1/chat/completions`) are automatically monitored

+**Singleton Architecture**: Uses a shared singleton monitor instance to ensure consistent metrics across all routes

+**Performance Metrics**:
+- Request lifecycle tracking from start to completion
+- Token counting for both input and output
+- Timing measurements including TTFT (Time to First Token)
+- Success/failure rate monitoring
+- Per-engine performance breakdown

+**Real-time Updates**: Metrics are updated in real-time as requests are processed

+**Thread-Safe**: All monitoring operations are thread-safe for concurrent request handling

 ## Error Handling

+### System Monitoring Errors

 If system monitoring fails, the API returns an error response: